wlg0005/neumorphism/_posts/2021-06-20-WeCTF 2021 Writeups.md

 This was a Web-only CTF that had some really cool challenges.
 I wasn't able to play as much as I wanted to, but I did get to struggle with a few challenges and learned a ton from the writeups!

-The following writeup is a walkthrough a challenge which involved bypassing the Content Security Policy (CSP) on a website via CSP policy injection, allowing for a Cross-Site-Scripting (XSS) attack, and ultimately the stealing of the cookies of an Admin Bot.
+The following writeup is a walkthrough of a challenge which involved bypassing the Content Security Policy (CSP) on a website via CSP policy injection, allowing for a Cross-Site-Scripting (XSS) attack, and ultimately the stealing of the cookies of an Admin Bot.

 ### Solvers: This challenge was a collaborative effort between myself and my teammate, [Dayton Hasty (dayt0n)](https://github.com/dayt0n)
 ### Challenge: CSP1